Religion and Philosophy

 Typical homework activities include: researching, responding to key questions, rote learning key terminology or spelling, rote learning key beliefs and practices, completing a survey and analysing the results and responding to GCSE questions.

-Formative assessments (assessments that are given a fine grade and a target for improvement) are completed in Foundation twice in a unit (one will be a piece of homework which is formatively assessed in the middle of a unit and the other is an assessment will be done at the end of the unit in class).
+Formative assessments (assessments that are given a fine grade and a target for improvement) are completed in Foundation usually once in a unit (on occasion there will be an additional piece set as homework, which is formatively assessed in the middle of a unit), therefore, at five points throughout the year.
 For KS4, students will be formatively assessed twice in each unit (once in the middle of the unit and once at the end of the unit, where students will sit a complete set of a-d GCSE examination questions.)
 At KS5, a formative milestone will be completed at the end of each unit.

-A month or so before the examinations take place, a number of revision sessions will take place either focusing on specific content or examination skills.
+Two months before the examinations take place, a number of revision corridor sessions will take place either focusing on specific content or examination skills.

 Teachers are willing to be asked for appointments at any point if students require extra one-on-one support.

-At the start of each year, Philosophy Club is run for Year 7 and 8 students to encourage them to think more deeply about issues affecting the world around us and question the possibility of ‘another dimension to life’.
-Also, Amnesty International is run by our Sixth Form students for anyone who wants to help stand up for justice and human rights.
-In addition, Debate Society is open to any sixth formers who want to get involved in discussing contentious world issues.
+At the start of each year, Philosophy Club is run during the Autumn term for Year 7 and 8 students to encourage them to think more deeply about issues affecting the world around us and question the possibility of ‘another dimension to life’.
+This is targeted to Silver Programme students due to the complex material we cover but is accessible and open to all Year 7 & 8 students.

-The group ‘RE inspired’ come to Maiden Erlegh to discuss the person of Jesus with our whole cohort of Year 7 students, in Year 8 a Buddhist Nun discusses her beliefs with our Year 8 students and in Years 9 and 10 we have speakers from the Christian and Muslim community to reflect on their beliefs and practices.
-In the past, our A Level students have had the opportunity to attend Oxford Town Hall for a candlelight conference led by Dr Peter Vardy
+The group ‘RE inspired’ come to Maiden Erlegh to discuss the person of Jesus with our whole cohort of Year 7 students, in Year 8 a Buddhist Nun discusses her beliefs with our students and in Years 9 we host an Interfaith Conference with guest speakers from Sikhism, Hinduism, Humanism, Christianity and Islam.
+In the past, our A Level students have had the opportunity to attend Oxford Town Hall for a candlelight conference led by Dr Peter Vardy.

 Withdrawal from RE